jackutil/jme/engine/docs/runtime-optimizations.md

 ## Diagnostics and Tests

 - `ConfigCompilerTest#inlinesSingleUseMappings` asserts that detail mappings inline while shared ones remain referenced.
+- `ConfigCompilerTest#poolsLiteralsAcrossMappings` and `ConfigCompilerTest#foldsDeterministicBuiltinDerives` lock in literal pooling and builtin folding outcomes.
 - When debugging inline behaviour, turn on the instruction metrics profiling flag (`-Djme.profile.instructions=true`) to compare opcode counts before and after optimizer tweaks.

 ## Extending the Optimizer